-Working remotely was once seen as a “perk” given by start-up companies to attract new talent looking for a little more flexibility in their work week.
-However, with so many studies showing the benefits of remote work, working remotely has become the norm for many employees across every industry worldwide.
+Working remotely was once seen as a “perk” start-up companies would use to attract new talent looking for a little more flexibility in their workweek.
+However, as the benefits of remote work became more and more evident, it has become the norm for many employees across every industry worldwide.

-With the positive benefits come additional challenges however on how to keep your remote workers engaged and aligned with your company efforts.
-Here are four tips to engage more effectively with your remote employees:
+With the positive benefits come additional challenges though, such as keeping your remote workers engaged and aligned with your company’s efforts.

 Have a clear communications strategy